 Parasiticides & Pollution: PREPP

-The PREPP (Producing Rational Evidence for Parasiticide Prescription) group is an multidisciplinary partnership which unites experts from Imperial College London, collaborating institutions and individuals.
-As part of the CITE (Chemicals in the Environment) Research Initiative, their work explores and evaluates the environmental risks posed by veterinary medicine pollution to gauge ecological impacts and to explore possible solutions.
-Our current focus is on contamination by pesticides associated with animal treatment.
-We are developing evidence to underpin appropriate advice and inform future policy and legislative action.
+The PREPP (Producing Rational Evidence for Parasiticide Prescription) group is a multidisciplinary partnership which unites experts from Imperial College London, collaborating institutions and individuals to explore and evaluate the environmental risks posed by veterinary medicine pollution and gauge its ecological impacts, alongside exploring possible solutions.

 Find out more about our work on parasiticides & pollution.